BurningPho3nix/BurningPho3nix-setup-script-for-rhel/README.md

 _______________________________________________________

-This version of the script still includes code from the old package-installer.sh script.
+This version of the script still includes code from the old package-installer.sh script of the fedora version.

 _______________________________________________________
 DISCLAIMER